Abhinav-1409/video-summarizer/README.md

-# Transcripto: Video Summarization with QE
+# Video Summarization with QE

 Transcripto is an advanced application designed to revolutionize how you interact with and extract information from your multimedia files.
 Whether you have videos, PDFs, documents, or images, Transcripto provides a seamless solution for transcription, summarization, and question-answering.